nplang/NPL-Tutorials/NPL-Titbits/Bus/Readme.md

 ## Next Tutorial

 Congratulations !!
 You have experienced how ``` bus ``` construct work.
-You can now moveon to next example [Data Type and Parser](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Bus/Data-Types-Parser)
+You can now move on to next example [Data Type and Parser](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Bus/Data-Types-Parser)